Skip to content

-Dachshund Health Issues: 5 Dachshund Neurological Problems
+Dachshund Health Issues: 5 Neurological Problems

 Introducing the tiny, yet mighty dachshund… a big dog trapped in a small dog body, as we like to say at Southeast Veterinary Neurology.
 Originally bred to hunt badgers in their burrows, the little dog’s temperament is generally described as courageous, tenacious, lively, intelligent, and loyal.
 Today, they make loveable family companions and are affectionately referred to as sausage dogs, wiener dogs, and doxies.
 But what about dachshund health issues?